js62789/node-sql-builder/README.md

 ## SqlQuery
 ### Methods
 - `reset` Reset the sql statement back to an empty string
+- `build` Build and return the sql statement string
 - `select(fields)`
 - `from(table, alias)`
 - `where(key, val)`